 Marie Sklodowska-Curie Postdoctoral Fellowships

-The Centre for the Study of Manuscript Cultures (CSMC) at the University of Hamburg offers an exciting environment for researching handwritten artefacts across various materials, periods, and regions within a collaborative team of doctoral, postdoctoral, and senior/professorial researchers.
-You will join an international team of researchers from over forty disciplines in the Humanities, Natural Sciences, and Computer Science.
+As currently the largest research centre of its kind worldwide, the Centre for the Study of Manuscript Cultures (CSMC) is interested in supporting Marie Skłodowska-Curie Postdoctoral Fellowship applications related to research on written artefacts.
+The CSMC at the University of Hamburg offers an exciting environment for researching handwritten artefacts across various materials, periods, and regions within a collaborative team of doctoral, postdoctoral, and senior/professorial researchers.
+You will join an international team of researchers from over forty disciplines in the Humanities, Natural Sciences, and Computer Science at the Centre at Hamburg University.

+If you are interested in applying for the MSCA and would like the CSMC in Hamburg to be your host institution, please contact a potential supervisor at the CSMC in advance (see the list below).
+With a supervisor from CSMC, pre-selected candidates will be invited to a master class in Hamburg prior to the submission of your MSCA PF application.

 For more information on the Postdoctoral Fellowships, including eligibility criteria, please see the MSCA PF website.
-If you are interested in applying for the MSCA and would like the CSMC in Hamburg to be your host institution, please contact a potential supervisor at the CSMC in advance.

 If you have any questions or would like further information, feel free to contact Professor Dr Nicole Brisch or Dr Eva Jungbluth.

 Photo: Elsa Clavé